 ¼ tsp salt

-4. Place mashed sweet potatoes in large bowl, and first mash by hand.
+Place mashed sweet potatoes in large bowl, and first mash by hand.
 Then use an electric mixer to blend with the butter, brown sugar, salt, orange juice, and cinnamon.
-Spread evenly into a 9×13 inch baking dish.
+Spread evenly into a 9x13 inch baking dish.
 Top with miniature marshmallows.

 3 packages of Brussel Sprouts (I am not sure how many pounds that is, I will find out!
 I am guessing almost a pound)

-2. Make sure you peel off the first layer of leaves from the brussel sprouts and discard them.
+Make sure you peel off the first layer of leaves from the brussels sprouts and discard them.
 Then chop off the little stem.
-Then slice the brussel sprouts vertically.
+Then slice the brussels sprouts vertically.
 This may be a little challenging but worth it.
-The thinner and more broken apart the brussel sprout becomes the better.
+The thinner and more broken apart the brussels sprout becomes the better.

-5. Before adding the brussel sprouts bump up the heat to medium/high.
+Before adding the brussels sprouts bump up the heat to medium/high.
 The key to this dish is putting a little char on some of the vegetables.
 It can be done if the pan is really hot and you keep on eye on it.

-6. Add the brussel sprouts carefully.
+Add the brussels sprouts carefully.
 Keep stirring and moving around.
 Then, season with salt and pepper according to your taste.
-As the brussel sprouts start to char squeeze the lemon juice all over the pan.
+As the brussels sprouts start to char squeeze the lemon juice all over the pan.
 Serve immediately!